Ted Conover: Writing career

 He moved to the East Coast in the 1990s and began writing for national publications such as The New Yorker and The New York Times Magazine.
 In the mid-1990s, amidst skyrocketing rates of incarceration, he applied for work as a New York State corrections officer.
 He sought this position after the New York State Department of Corrections denied his request to shadow the department's employees in a journalistic role.
-Hired in 1997, Conover went through seven weeks of corrections officer training in Albany, New York and then spent nearly a year working at Sing Sing prison in various entry-level custody posts throughout the prison.
-After resigning, Conover presented his research and observations in an article for The New Yorker and in his 2000 book Newjack: Guarding Sing Sing.
+Hired in 1997, Conover went through seven weeks of corrections officer training in Albany, New York, and then spent nearly a year working at Sing Sing prison in various entry-level custody posts throughout the prison.
+After resigning, Conover recounted his experiences in an article for The New Yorker and more fully in his 2000 book Newjack: Guarding Sing Sing.
 Newjack was awarded the 2000 National Book Critics Circle Award in General Nonfiction and was a finalist for the 2001 Journalism General Nonfiction category of the Pulitzer Prize.
 The book was initially banned by the New York State Department of Corrections and could be confiscated from prisoner mail, but was later allowed on the condition that pages considered a threat to security be redacted prior to prisoners receiving the book.
 As of 2019, Newjack was still banned in Arizona, Kansas, and Missouri state prisons.